-Age Manager Awards: The Age Manager’s Award is given to a boy and girl athlete in each age group who the Age Manager feels has the following qualities: good sportsmanship, attitude, cooperation and active participation in the weekly program.
+Best and Fairest Awards: The Best and Fairest Awards are given to a boy and girl athlete in each age group who the Age Manager, Coaches and Executive Committee feels has the following qualities: good sportsmanship, attitude, cooperation and active participation in the weekly program.

 Age Managers’ recommendations are taken into account prior to a decision being made.
 The Executive Committee will make the final selections of award recipients.

 Septathlon awards will be determined based on each athlete’s performance recorded in the annual Septathlon event.
 Winners will be determined using the LANSW State Multi Event scoring system.
 Medals and Trophies are awarded at the end of season celebration.

 Septathlon Awards: Medals are awarded to the boys and girls in each age group for first, second and third place in the Septathlon.
 To help ensure a competitive event in age groups with smaller numbers, this year we will be combining the U14 to U17 age groups for the Septathlon; with first, second and third awarded to the highest scores across the age groups per gender.
 To make sure this remains fair, the combined age groups will be competing in the same event program but we will be applying the appropriate points system for each age group – making sure that the younger athletes are not disadvantaged.